hanatos/vkdt/doc/howto/colour-display/readme.md

-dcamprof article mirrored by rawtherapee](https://rawtherapee.com/mirror/dcamprof/argyll-display.html)), apply the TRC with dispwin, and supply the matrix to `vkdt`. the latter is currently done by running `vkdt read-icc` which will generate a `display.profile` file containing the extracted gamma and colour matrix.
+dcamprof article mirrored by rawtherapee](https://rawtherapee.com/mirror/dcamprof/argyll-display.html)), apply the TRC with dispwin, and supply the matrix to `vkdt`. the latter is currently done by running `vkdt read-icc` which will generate a `display.profile` file containing the extracted gamma and colour matrix (the matrix maps from internal rec2020 to display space, so if your monitor runs rec2020 this should be an identity matrix).

 such a file, if found in the bin directory during run time, `vkdt` will pick it up and load it to the gpu.